Convert Case Browser Extensions

 Features

-- In-place text conversion via right-click context menu
+- Change case in place via right-click context menu

-- Keyboard shortcuts for quick access (Alt+U, Alt+L, Alt+C, Alt+A) or configure your own
+- Keyboard shortcuts for quick access (Alt+U, Alt+L, Alt+C, Alt+A) - or set your own

-- Works with Google Docs (via Shift+right-click or keyboard shortcuts), Reddit, Disqus, WYSIWYG editors, and iframe-based content
+Google Docs (Shift+right-click or keyboard shortcut), Reddit, Disqus, WYSIWYG editors, TinyMCE, and iframe-based content.

 Changelog